Mustapha-Nawawi-T/codingame_postmortems/Fall_Challenge_2022.md

 | school  |  4/104  |

 ## The Game :
 In this game, players control teams of robots in a field of abandoned electronics.
 The robots' goal is to refurbish the field by using raw materials from structures called Recyclers, which they can build.
 The Recyclers convert everything around them into raw matter, revealing the Grass below.
 The competition is to see which team can control the most patches of the field by marking them with their team's color.
 However, there are constraints: if robots from both teams are on the same patch, they must disassemble themselves one for one, and robots may not cross the grass.
 If a robot is still on a patch when it is completely recycled, it must also disassemble itself.
-After the game, the robots will reassemble and return to work as normal.

 ### How the game looks like :
 <img src="https://github.com/Mustapha-Nawawi-T/codingame_postmortems/blob/master/img/Fall_challenge_2022/looks.png" alt="image looks.png">

 # The approach :
 When I first saw the game, I thought it would be easy to simulate because all the information is provided in the input.
 However, I soon realized that it is not easy to simulate at all because each player can make multiple actions in a single turn, which increases the number of possible combinations of actions to simulate.
 I calculated that getting all possible combinations of 10 actions is 10! = 3628800, which is a lot to simulate.

 I only have 50ms per turn (1000ms in the first turn) to simulate these combinations.
 At first, I thought of using a genetic algorithm to solve this problem because it is one of the few algorithms I know how to implement.
 But then I realized that the enemy is also trying to win the game, and so I abandoned that idea and went for a different approach.